-2. Guru.com'smission is to connect employers with freelance talent locally or globally, and the site is one of the deepest in the freelance field.
-See how to post your professional profile, select a membershiptype, get paid safely through their SafePay payment service and earn a professional services ranking.
-Check other details on costs and membership levels.
-Try out their project search capabilities.
+Guru‘s mission is to connect employers with freelance talent locally or globally, and the site is one of the deepest in the freelance field.
+It boasts 800,000 employers worldwide and offers a glimpse into how many freelancers are available in each industry.
+For example, when we searched the site, we found over 315,000 web development and design freelancers, and more than 305,000 program and software freelancers.
+Freelancers can post their professional profile, select a membership type, get paid safely through Guru’s SafePay payment service and earn a professional services ranking.

 PeoplePerHour is a simple platform that allows hirers to browse talent and freelancers to look for jobs.
 The site allows you to list specific jobs and requirements, and you can also browse freelancers’ profiles and hourly rates.
 PeoplePerHour is available globally to both small and large businesses.

 You may have used TaskRabbit if you’ve needed help assembling furniture, mounting items to your walls or moving.
 What you might not have realized is that many, if not most, Taskers (aka the people you hire through TaskRabbit) are freelancers.
 You can do the same if you’re a handy person who prefers independent projects to full-time or part-time work.
 Just set your hourly rates, location and services, and clients will contact you as needed for one-off jobs.